Technologicat/pydialect/lispython/README.md

 No instrumentation exists (or is even planned) for the Lispython layer; you'll have to use regular Python tooling to profile, debug, and such.
 The Lispython layer should be thin enough for this not to be a major problem in practice.

+### What's up with the mascot?

+Shading?
+It may be off by ~a bit~ a lot, I'm not a 2D artist.

+Semantics? *Lispython* is obviously made of two parts: Python, and...